asheroto/IsPortActive/.github/README.md

 This script checks if a port is currently active or in use.
 It can check for active TCP and UDP connections on a specified port, by process name, or by process ID.

+If the process name is `svchost`, the script will find the service and display name in addition to the process name.

 ## Installing

 You can either download the PS1 script from here, or install using...